Noobmaster69korg/EMG_gesture_classifier_Verilog/README.md

 # EMG_gesture_classifier_Verilog
-A place to store the verilog codes for the baseline emg classifier (IISc DESE)
+A place to store the verilog codes for the baseline emg classifier (IISc DESE).